About the Cybersecurity Center

 - Provide leadership and obtain sponsored research funding from both the National Science Foundation and National Security Agency in support of our CAE-CD efforts.

-Center of Academic Excellence in Cyber Defense (CAE-2Y)
+Center of Academic Excellence in Cyber Defense (CAE-CD)

-The National Security Agency and the Department of Homeland Security have designated Metropolitan Community College – Kansas City as a National Center of Academic Excellence in Cyber Defense Two-Year Education (CAE2Y) through academic year 2023.
+The National Security Agency and the Department of Homeland Security have designated Metropolitan Community College – Kansas City as a National Center of Academic Excellence in Cyber Defense (CAE-CD) through academic year 2023.

 The NSA and the Department of Homeland Security (DHS) jointly sponsor the National Centers of Academic Excellence in Cyber Defense (CD) Education (CAE-CDE), Two-Year Education (CAE-2Y) and Research (CAE-R) programs.
 The goal of these programs is to reduce vulnerability in our national information infrastructure by promoting higher education and research in CD and producing a growing number of professionals with CD expertise in various disciplines.
 Students attending CAE-CDE and CAE-R schools are eligible to apply for scholarships and grants through the Department of Defense Information Assurance Scholarship Program and the Federal Cyber Service Scholarship for Service Program.